Hochschule Düsseldorf

 In collaboration with Katrin Tacke (assistant teacher).

-Dieses Bild zeigt Lars Fischer von Common Room.
+This picture shows Lars Fischer of Common Room.

 Lars Fischer (Common Room)